 - 4.2.2.1 Requester Identification.
-The requester for each spot forecast must provide the following information before a spot forecast can be issued:
+The requester for each spot forecast will provide the following information before a spot forecast can be issued:

 - a.
-Name;
+Requesting Official;

 - b.
 Government agency;

 - c.
 Phone number, and

 - d.
-The reason for the spot forecast, which must satisfy reasons specified in section 4.2.2. above.
+The reason for the spot forecast, which satisfy reasons specified in section 4.2.2 above.